wildjames/lfit_python/README.md

 ## LFIT; functional knowledge you're gonna need
 [lfit](https://github.com/StuartLittlefair/lfit) is a pretty robust piece of code.
 It's core functionality is easy to use, though perhaps a bit finnicky to pass parameters to.
 More on this in a few paragraphs.

-`lfit` operates not in time space, but rather in pahse space.
-This necessitates a but of pre-processing to get a lightcurve from the raw format, into flux as a function of eclipse phase.
+`lfit` operates not in time space, but rather in phase space.
+This necessitates a bit of pre-processing to get a lightcurve from the raw format, into flux as a function of eclipse phase.
 The eclipse minimum is assumed to occur at phase 0.0, though a variable in the model is a phase offset to tweak this... as a last resort!
 Good ephemeral data is much better than putting a plaster on the problem.

 To reiterate - `lfit` will output a lightcurve in `phase`, `flux`.

 The module has, essentially, one main useful object with one main function.
 The `lfit.CV` class handles the four components that are considered (namely, the disc, donor star, white dwarf, and bright spot), and puts them all together for you.
 These components *can* be called individually, but this **usually** is more useful for diagnostics than for modelling.
 The `lfit.CV` has a `calcFlux()` method, which will make up your lightcurve.